How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 D7 or Digital Nomad is always easier than D3.
 These routes can be simpler on the activity side, but they demand strict income and bank balance proofs and are not designed for taking a full local role in Portugal.

-D3 is just another investment route.
-The legal basis for D3 is qualification and activity; program fees under HQA or Global Talent do not turn it into a classic investment visa like a fund based Golden Visa.
+The Global Talent Programme is just another investment route.
+The legal basis for the GTP is qualification and activity; program fees under Global Talent do not turn it into a classic investment visa like a fund based Golden Visa.

 Family members cannot work in Portugal.
 Once family reunification is granted, spouses and adult family members may work in Portugal as employees or self-employed; a separate work permit is not needed.

-1. D3 visa suits those who want Portugal to be a professional base, with a clear role, project, or university collaboration.
+1. The Global Talent Programme suits those who want Portugal to be a professional base, with a clear role, project, and university collaboration.
 The total cost is €170,000.

 6. All routes allow Schengen visa-free travel and lead to the same long-term outcome: a possible path to permanent residence and citizenship.